Vocabulary of the Voyage

 SPOILER ALERT!
 The following glossary is intended as a reference tool for readers who may have forgotten certain terms important to this long and complex tale.
-It does reveal plot points, and will of necessity dilute some of the of the joy of discovery if read in its entirety.
+It does reveal plot points, however, and will of necessity dilute some of the of the joy of discovery if read in its entirety.

 Agaroth.
 The Border-Kingdom, a twilit land between life and death, where souls reluctant to pass on sometimes manage to pause, contemplating their unfinished deeds.